 - Case studies

 6. Distribute Your Content

 Owned media are outlets that you have complete control over because they’re yours.
-This would be your blog, email lists, and social media accounts.
+This would be your blog, email marketing, and social media platforms.
 You’ll get organic traffic from this type of promotion.

 7. Analyze Your Content Performance

 After you have followed your new content plan for several weeks or even months, you’ll want to analyze its performance.
 There’s no specific time frame that I can give you because you’ll need to wait long enough to have a decent-sized data pool.
 If you have a high-traffic website, you can get this data relatively quickly.
 Websites with very little traffic will have to wait longer.
 This will ensure you’re on the right track and allow for adjustment.
 There are four metrics that you can look at to judge the performance of your content.

 - Organic traffic

 When you follow these seven steps in your digital marketing strategy, you’ll be well on your way to having a solid and successful motorcycle content strategy.
 You’ll have content that speaks directly to your target audience of motorcycle enthusiasts and help guide potential customers through the buying process from being an interested reader to being a purchaser.

 Once you have your content plan in place, I can help you create the content.
 As a rider and enthusiast myself, I can speak directly to your audience in a relatable way.
 This will engage your audience more and entice them to return.